vortexmakes/RKH/doc/readme.txt

 separates it from platform-neutral code.

 Porting RKH implies to create the platform-dependent file, called
-\c rhhport.h.
+\b rhhport.h.
 In this file must be defined the data types that uses RKH.
 The RKH directories and files are described in detail in
 \ref Installation section.
 The next sections listed below describes